Growing up, never imagined that village boy like me would occupy highest post in nation: Kovind | Politics

 ''According to my family's 'sanskaar' (values), the oldest woman in the village is given the status of mother and the oldest man is given the status of father, irrespective of caste or community.
 Today, I feel happy that this tradition of giving respect to the elders in our family is still continuing,'' Kovind said.

+Recalling his school days, Kovind said that after getting primary education in Paraunkh, he went to Khanpur for junior high school.
+At that time there was no school for post-primary education.
+He said he had felt then that had there been a secondary school, many children would have been able to pursue higher studies.
+In those days, it was almost impossible to send girls out of the village to pursue education, Kovind said, adding he was happy to note that now the village children are getting education at the Veerangana Jhalkari Bai Inter College.

-The president said that an attempt is being made to promote fitness during the Covid period. ''Get yourself vaccinated and inspire others as well.
+The president said attempts are being made to promote fitness during Covid. ''Get yourself vaccinated and inspire others as well.
 I will personally arrange for villagers to see the Rashtrapati Bhavan.
-You people can come and see it,'' he said.
+You can come and see it,'' he said.

-He praised Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath for taking effective steps to handle COVID-19 pandemic in the state.
+He praised UP Governor Anandiben Patel and Chief Minister Yogi Adityanath for taking effective steps to handle the pandemic in the state.

-'Pucca' houses have been built in the village and it is nice to see the Rohaniya market, the president said, adding that he misses his classmates Jaswant Singh, Chandrabhan Singh, Dashrath Singh.
+'Pucca' houses have been built in the village and it is nice to see the Rohaniya market, Kovind said, adding that he missed his classmates.

-Kovind on Sunday morning reached Paraunkh village where he was welcomed by Patel, and Adityanath.
-He took a round of the village along with them.
+On Sunday morning, Kovind reached Paraunkh where he was welcomed by Patel and Adityanath, and he took a round with them.

+Kovind, along with his wife and daughter, also visited the Pathri Devi temple where they offered prayers.

+While welcoming him, the governor said the president did a lot of work for the SCs and always stayed away from disputes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)